Sprawlcast: The Longest Playground Zone in Calgary

 Jeremy Klaszus is the editor-in-chief of The Sprawl.

 Did you appreciate this story?
-Become a Sprawl member today!Sign up now!
+Become a Sprawl member today!Sign Me Up!

 We connect Calgarians with their city through in-depth, curiosity-driven journalism—but we can't do it alone.
 We rely on our readers and listeners to fund our work by pitching in a few dollars a month.
 Join us by becoming a Sprawl member today!